 The work we do touches on just about everything to do with film.
-We invest in feature films, short films, script and career development and marketing and promoting New Zealand films and filmmakers both here and overseas We are committed to telling New Zealand stories through the medium of film.
-We often work in conjunction with other government agencies, such as the Ministry for Culture and Heritage, the Ministry of Foreign Affairs and Trade, the Ministry for Tourism and the Ministry for Business, Innovation and Employment.
-We are responsible for administering the Large Budget Screen Production Grant, the Post, Digital and Visual Effects Grant and the Screen Production Incentive Fund and for certifying official co-productions and New Zealand films for tax purposes.
+We invest in feature films, short films, script and career development and marketing and promoting New Zealand films and filmmakers both here and overseas.
+We are committed to telling New Zealand stories through the medium of film.
+We often work in conjunction with other government agencies, such as the Ministry for Culture and Heritage, the Ministry of Foreign Affairs and Trade, Tourism New Zealand and the Ministry for Business, Innovation and Employment.
+We are responsible for administering the New Zealand Screen Production Grant, the Post, Digital and Visual Effects Grant and the 5% Uplift, and for certifying official co-productions and New Zealand films for tax purposes.

-Through our financing and administration of incentive schemes we have been involved in more than 300 feature films including Boy, Goodbye Pork Pie, Heavenly Creatures, The Lord of the Rings, The Hobbit, Avatar, Whale Rider and Mr Pip.
+Through our financing and administration of incentive schemes we have been involved in more than 300 feature films including Goodbye Pork Pie, Heavenly Creatures, The Lord of the Rings, The Hobbit, Avatar, Hunt for The Wilderpeople and Mr Pip.

 Development and Production

-Headed up by Lisa Chatfield with executives Briar Grace-Smith, Sean Carley and coordinator Linda Halle, this unit is responsible for helping exciting ideas become great films.
+Headed by Leanne Saunders and comprising development executives Christina Andreef and Karin Williams, production executive Marc Ashton, coordinator Linda Halle and devolved development coordinator Adrianne Roberts, this unit is responsible for helping exciting ideas become great films.
 They are the people to talk to about what we can do to facilitate feature length films and documentaries, including script, shoot and post.
-Send EDF and ADF applications to Linda and production investment applications to Lisa.
+EDF and ADF applications should be sent to Linda and production investment applications should be sent to Marc.
 The unit’s focus is working with filmmakers to create the best possible films so you need to talk to the next team if you want general career assistance.

-The focus of this new unit is to assist career pathways for talented professionals in the industry.
-Led by Chris Payne and comprising Bonnie Slater, Whetu Fala and Hayden Ellis, this is our talent engagement and growth area.
-A particular focus is facilitating connections, both here and overseas, for local and expat producers, directors, writers and actors (Chris).
-The team is also responsible for our relationships with industry guilds and organisations (Bonnie), and for administering our support for short films (Whetu and Hayden) as a valuable stepping stone to feature films.
+The focus of Talent Development is to assist career pathways for talented professionals in the industry.
+Led by Dale Corlett and comprising Jude McLaren and Paul Fagamalo with support from the development co-ordinator Simon Brash, this is our talent engagement and growth area.
+A particular focus is career development and facilitating connections, both here and overseas, for local and expat producers, directors, writers and actors.
+The team is also responsible for our relationships with industry guilds and organisations, and for administering our support for short films as a valuable stepping stone to feature films.

-Finance is headed by Mladen Ivancic and includes Janka Palinkas, Dominique Fromont and Andrea McKenzie.
+Finance is headed by Mladen Ivancic and includes Catherine Robinson, Bonnie Tonkin, Dominique Fromont and Carol Wang.
 They are responsible for managing the NZFC’s financial and information management systems.